rantonels/capq/src/fullsource.md

 $$ E_T = \int_\text{assume a cylindrical human} dV \,n \,E(b)  = \frac{nmK^2}{2} \int_\epsilon^R L \, 2\pi b \,db \, \frac{1}{b^2} $$

 I've used cilindrical coordinates centered on the trajectory.
 I cannot integrate the impact parameter to 0 because that would make the integral divergent.
 However, we have a physical cutoff: under the ångström scale the material is not uniform.
 No atoms will in general be closer to the black hole than an ångström; the spacing itself between atoms is surely larger than the atoms themselves.
-So we set $\epsilon = 1 \overset{\circ}{A} $.
+So we set $\epsilon = 1 \overset{\circ}{A}$.
 This is justified because the integral is only logarithmically divergent:

 $$ E_T = \pi L n m K^2 \,\ln \left(\frac{1 \mathrm{m}}{1 \overset{\circ}{A}}\right) $$